 Le monde nouveau de Charlotte Perriand

-Since 2018, the Fondation has hosted a special programme dedicated to the most contemporary artistic expressions, called Open Space.
-This has commissioned young artists including Jean-Marie Appriou, Matt Copson, Anna Hulačová, Hoël Duret, Lauren Halsey, Meriem Bennani and Jean Claracq to create a site-specific piece for Frank Gehry’s building.
+The Fondation has hosted since 2018 a special programme dedicated to the most contemporary artistic expressions, called Open Space.
+This has commissioned young artists including Jean-Marie Appriou, Matt Copson, Anna Hulačová, Hoël Duret, Lauren Halsey, Meriem Bennani, Jean Claracq, Bianca Bondi and Özgür Kar to create a site-specific piece for Frank Gehry’s building.

 Tools for your visit

-As part of the “Hors-les-murs” programme, the Fondation also organises an international programme of exhibitions at the Espaces Culturels Louis Vuitton Tokyo, Beijing, Munich, Seoul and Venice, which showcases previously unseen holdings of the Collection, thus carrying out the Fondation’s intent to mount international projects and make them accessible to a broader public.
+As part of the “Hors-les-murs” programme, the Fondation also organises an international programme of exhibitions at the Espaces Culturels Louis Vuitton Tokyo, Beijing, Munich, Seoul, Venice and Osaka, which showcases previously unseen holdings of the Collection, thus carrying out the Fondation’s intent to mount international projects and make them accessible to a broader public.